oleh-malakan/t/README.md

 # The T Programming Language
-Roadmap, development for the ARM and x86_64 family of architectures.
+Roadmap, development for the RISC-V, ARM, x86_64 family of architectures.